elithaxxor/cam_scam/PHP/README.md

 - **Dynamic URL Construction**: Constructs the appropriate URL based on the selected protocol and the provided camera IP address.
 - **Live Feed Display**: Displays the live video feed within the web interface using HTML5 video elements.
 - **User-Friendly Interface**: Provides a simple and responsive web form for users to input camera details.
+- **Input Sanitization**: Sanitizes all user-provided values to prevent injection attacks.

 ## Prerequisites